yarduoc/L-Systems/README.md

 # L-Systems
-A work on L-systems plant génerators
+A work on L-systems plants and tree generators